arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 - [Windows Azure Virtual Networks](http://aka.ms/Tj1lj3): Windows Azure Virtual Network provides you with the capability to extend your network into Windows Azure and treat deployments in Windows as a natural extension of your on-premises network.

-- [Add a Virtual Machine to a Virtual Network](http://aka.ms/pej5x8): This tutorial walks you through the steps to create a Windows Azure storage account and virtual machine (VM) to add to a virtual network.
+- [Add a Virtual Machine to a Virtual Network](http://aka.ms/pej5x8): This tutorial walks you through the steps to create a Windows Azure storage account and virtual machine to add to a virtual network.

 - [Load Balancing Virtual Machines](http://aka.ms/Vf3h6k): Endpoints can be used for different purposes, such as to balance the load of network traffic among them, to maintain high availability, or for direct virtual machine connectivity through protocols such as RDP or SSH.